paperbenni/paperbenni.github.io/content/posts/immich.md

 Immich is amazing.
 It looks like Google Photos, it feels like Google Photos, and it's even faster.
-Google Photos tends to move infrequently Photos to really slow storage, so going through your timeline can be very slow.
+Google Photos tends to move infrequently accessed photos to really slow storage, so going through your timeline can be very slow.
-The desktop version of immich is also worlds above whatever Google cannot manage to achieve.
+The desktop version of Immich is also worlds above whatever Google cannot manage to achieve.
 Video playback works without tons of buffering and dealing with what seems to be an outdated and probably unmaintained fork of the YouTube player.
 (August 2025 update: they fixed the video player, yay!)